2021 IPEG Abstract Submission Information

 Important Notice: The following Abstract Submission Policies will be firmly enforced:

-- No Previously Published Submissions: The abstract submitted must present original work that has not and will not be published prior to the 2020 Joint IPEG & ESPES Meeting.
+- No Previously Published Submissions: The abstract submitted must present original work that has not and will not be published prior to IPEG’s 30th Annual Congress for Endosurgery in Children.
 Abstracts should only be submitted if they or their main content will not have been previously accepted for publication or will not have been previously published (paper or electronic).

 - No reference to the authors or the institution should appear within the body of the abstract or in the abstract title.